The Inn at Little Washington

+History

+Reinhardt Lynch and Patrick O'Connell opened The Inn at Little Washington in 1978.
+Located in Washington, Virginia, about an hour and a half drive from Washington, D.C., the building was an auto repair shop before Reinhardt and O'Connell converted the front half into a dining room.

+The Inn at Little Washington has grown over the years and now includes more than 20 different properties, including a 6,000-square-foot home, various shops, gardens, and a farm filled with sheep, chickens, and llamas.

 Awards and honors

 The Inn has been featured in several national and international newspapers, including The Washington Post and The New York Times.
 It was the first establishment to receive five stars for both its accommodations and its cuisine in the Mobil Travel Guide, a distinction that remains unchallenged.
 The Inn repeated this feat by becoming the first restaurant/inn to receive five diamonds from the AAA for its food and accommodations in 1989; the Inn and restaurant maintained that distinction through 2016.
 In 2018, the Inn received a coveted three-star rating from the Michelin Guide.
+The restaurant held that rating until 2025, when it was downgraded to two stars.
 The restaurant received five James Beard Foundation awards, including Best Service, Best Wine List, Restaurant of the Year, Best Chef in the Mid–Atlantic, and Chef of the Year.

 The International Herald Tribune rated it as one of the Top Ten Best Restaurants in the World.
 The Zagat Survey for Washington, D.C. rated it number one in all categories for fourteen consecutive years.
 Travel & Leisure Magazine has ranked the Inn as the number one hotel in the world for food, number eight in the world, and number two in North America overall.
 The restaurant has been awarded Wine Spectator's "Grand Award" for the last twelve years.
 Other distinctions include Cigar Aficionado's "Grand Cru" award for the restaurant's wine list, and the "Reader's Top Table" award in Gourmet's Restaurant Issue.